Hiba-Chaabnia/Traversaal-x-Optimized-AI-Hackathon/README.md

 ## 📽️ Demo
 [Watch the demo on YouTube](https://youtu.be/4XC9NA6-KNI)

+Want a guided walkthrough of the code?
+[This video is for you](https://youtu.be/libPqCGAQoE)

 ## 🌐 Try It Live on Hugging Face

 Launch the app instantly from your browser: